 Training in the Japanese martial art of Budo Taijutsu.

-We are part of the international Bujinkan organization, headed by Hatsumi Masaaki.
+We are part of the international Bujinkan organization, founded by Hatsumi Masaaki.

 The Bujinkan incorporates several traditional Japanese schools of combat, taught collectively as Budo Taijutsu.

-This art emphasizes skills which are applicable for self-defense and combative applications, rather than for sport.
+This art emphasizes skills for self-defense and combative applications.

 About The Bujinkan